According to John Mueller, “awesomeness” is the key to ranking well in the Google SERPs. This advice’s vagueness makes it no less poignant.

 There are over 200 ranking factors in Google’s algorithm, which are tweaked on an ongoing basis.
 Understanding how search engines work is the very heart of SEO.
 Accomplishing this feat with even a modest amount of success requires SEO professionals to be scientific in their approach.

-Internalize the rules of the game – then let your experience guide you.
+Internalize the rules of the game, then let your experience guide you.
 There is no blanket approach to SEO (or anything).
-Each industry is different.
-Each website is different.
-Having a solid understanding about how search engine ranking factors work will better equip you to succeed in your efforts.
+Each industry and website is different.
+Having a solid understanding of how search engine ranking factors work will better equip you to succeed in your efforts.